V1p3rL0rd/PowerShell_ADDS/README.md

 4) Automate the creation of new domain users (Create users, add them to specific OU, and make them a member of specific Security Group)
 5) Check AD users password expires
 6) Configure GPO security policies
-... and more
+7) Check for active users with multiple connections on servers ... and more

 The script collection will be updated periodically